 PhD in Business Administration - Applied Computer Science

-Northcentral University's PhD in Business Administration with a specialization in Applied Computer Science program is designed to teach students about complex database management systems, advanced topics in management information systems, C++ programming for doctoral research, and other associated topics.
+Northcentral University's PhD in Business Administration with a specialization in Applied Computer Science program is designed to prepare students for professional careers related to computer science leadership, research and advance methodologies.
 Learn more about the PhD in Business Administration with a specialization in Applied Computer Science program here.

 Official Program Name: